databricks/databricks-sdk-py/.github/PULL_REQUEST_TEMPLATE.md

 ## How is this tested?

-Describe any testing you have done; especially if that testing is not part of the unit test (e.g. local tests).
+Describe any tests you have done; especially if test tests are not part of the unit tests (e.g. local tests).

 **ALWAYS ANSWER THIS QUESTION:** Answer with "N/A" if tests are not applicable to your PR (e.g. if the PR only modifies comments).
 Do not be afraid of